Antares0982/zmij/README.md

 ## Differences from Schubfach

-* 1 instead of 3 multiplications by powers of 10 in the common case
+* 1 instead of 3 multiplications by a power of 10 in the common case
 * Faster logarithm approximations
 * Faster division and modulo
 * Fewer conditional branches
 * More efficient significand and exponent output
 * Improved storage of powers of 10
+* SIMD support

 ## Name